Generative model for reciprocity and community detection in networks: Conclusion

 While there is no unique generative model that captures all the possible network properties well, our work illustrates how to target reciprocity.
 As our original motivation to study this problem came from the realization that standard generative models fail to generate synthetic networks with meaningful values for this property, our work illustrates a way in which latent variable frameworks can be applied more realistically, and provides an example of how network scientists can better align fundamental theories with realistic applications.
+We provide an open source implementation of the code online at \url{https://github.com/mcontisc/CRep}.